learningequality/kolibri-docs/docs/learn.rst

 Channels
 ^^^^^^^^

-**Channels** tab offers you the option to navigate through the complete set of learning topics and materials available in Kolibri.
-Use it as you wish, or according to indications from your teachers and coaches.
+Use this tab (|channels| icon) to navigate through the complete set of learning topics and materials available in Kolibri.
+You can browse it as you wish, or according to indications from your teachers and coaches.

 Depending on how your school and teachers or coaches decided to organize the content, you may have one or more channels available here.
 Follow the indications by your teachers or coaches on how to use the content from each available channel.